At a Glance

 All warehouse managers face inventory control requirements.
 Those in the pharmaceutical sector also deal with intense government scrutiny.

 Other GMPs in the pharmaceutical industry require materials arriving from suppliers to be reviewed based on their use.
-For example, check starting chemicals to confirm they are:
+For example, it’s important to check starting chemicals to confirm they are:

 - From a source approved by the company